Other posts from the On a visit to.. series:

 How do you imagine the perfect “om trip”?

 Beach, yoga, fresh coconuts, a group of like-minded people, sunshine…

 Is it possible to take an “om trip” to Canberra?

 Yes definitely.
 Despite its bad reputation for being boring and conservative, I found Canberra surrounded by nature, easy to live in, interesting, and friendly…

 Three things which we absolutely have to take with us when traveling to Canberra?

 Warm sweater – it can get chilly, a great book to read and keep cup.

 How to look like locals?

-You can see lots of merino wool in winter months 🙂 down puffer jacket…or grow a beard to nail the hipster look:)
+You can see lots of merino wool in the winter months 🙂 down puffer jacket…or grow a beard to nail the hipster look:)

 What should we absolutely try when we’re in Canberra?